zefuros1991/home-network-topology/README.md

 1. **Change Default Credentials**: Never use default usernames or passwords for any service.
 2. **Custom Ports**: Use non-standard ports for services to minimize exposure to attacks.
-3. **Redundancy**: Services like DHCP and VPN should be able to switch between devices (PC, laptop, cloud) to ensure uptime.
+3. **Redundancy**: Services like DHCP and VPN should be able to switch automatically between devices (PC, laptop,or hosted on cloud) to ensure uptime.

 ## License